Don't Miss Out! Now Booking Summer '23 Projects!

 Curved Areas

-Curved areas should take into account RV’s, landscaping trailers and other long vehicles and machinery that may pass through and have a hard time making a sharp corner.
+As stated above; curved areas should take into account RV’s, landscaping trailers and other long vehicles and machinery that may pass through and have a hard time making a sharp corner.
+It’s ideal to place the gate at a straight section of the driveway.

-Once the direction of swing has been determined and all factors accounted for, the next task at hand is the site preparation and installation.
-There are several methods of installing the gates.
+There are several methods of installing your gates.
 For the purposes of these instructions, we are going to assume that the gates are being installed on metal posts.
-Customers who are installing the gates on columns should go here for further instructions.
+Customers who are installing the gates on columns should go to the bottom of this tutorial for further instructions.

 General Installation Considerations:

-36″ deep or more per hole is ideal, but it must at least be deeper than frost line.
+36″ should be the minimum depth for a post hole, but the bottom of the hole must be deeper than frost line.
 Rocky areas may not be able to go 36″ deep, in these cases just go as deep as possible and make a wider hole.
-In all cases the width of the hole will be determined by the size of the gate and how much concrete will be needed to fill the holes.
+In all cases the width of the hole will be determined by the size and weight of the gate.
 A larger gate will require a wider and/or deeper hole.
-The holes are typically at least 18″ wide at the top and 24″ wide at the bottom.
-Narrower holes should go deeper.
+The post holes are typically at least 24″ wide at the top.

 In areas with softer soil, go wider at the bottom than the top so the hole has an overall “bell” shape.
 This gives the concrete a nice flat bottom to sit on to evenly distribute the weight and keep the post from tilting over time.

-It is important that the post hole is several inches deeper than the bottom of the post in the hole.
+The post hole should be several inches deeper than the bottom of the gate post in the hole.
 This is to allow concrete to seal off the bottom of the post to keep water out.
 Otherwise the post is likely to suck up and retain water and rust from the inside out over time.

 How much concrete to use: